 - 4.4.6 Summer Externships.
-One unit of cocurricular academic credit may be awarded for student volunteer legal work of six weeks or more undertaken during the summer months in any court, agency, nonprofit organization, or public law office.
+One unit of cocurricular academic credit may be awarded for student volunteer legal work of six weeks or more undertaken during the summer months in any court, governmental agency, nonprofit organization, public law office or in-house corporate counsel office.
 The work must be conducted under faculty supervision, conform to the approved standards of the faculty, and have the advance approval of the associate dean for academic affairs.
 This one unit of cocurricular credit may count toward graduation requirements as one of the six maximum allowable cocurricular credits, but cannot count toward the minimum hours required during any semester for residency.
 The credit will be reflected on a student's transcript.
-(F.M., March 25, 1991; April 12, 2002; A.R., August 1, 2004; F.M., April 29, 2009; F.M., December 7, 2011.) - 4.5 RESIDENCY.
-Each student shall be required to take at least 14 hours in every semester in order to qualify for status as a full-time student.
-In any semester, no J.D. student may enroll in more than 20 percent of the total coursework required for graduation.
-(F.M., March 3, 1977; F.M., April 21, 2010; F.M., March 23, 2011; F.M., April 25, 2012.) - 4.5.1 Credit Hours.
+(F.M., March 25, 1991; April 12, 2002; A.R., August 1, 2004; F.M., April 29, 2009; F.M., December 7, 2011; F.M., April 10, 2013.) - 4.5 RESIDENCY.
+Each student shall be required to take at least 14 hours in each semester in order to qualify for status as a full-time student.
+No student will be permitted to enroll in more than 18 hours in a single semester.(F.M., March 3, 1977; F.M., April 21, 2010; F.M., March 23, 2011; F.M., April 25, 2012; F.M., May 1, 2013.) - 4.5.1 Credit Hours.
 Students who earn credits in the Notre Dame London Summer Programme may, in subsequent semesters, reduce their total semester hours by the number of London summer credits earned, provided that students take at least 12 credit hours each semester.
 (F.M., April 25, 2012.)

-4.5.1 Semesters
+4.5.2 Semesters

-4.5.1.1 The required six semesters in residence must be pursued on a Notre Dame campus, except in the case of students who transfer from another law school, in which case four semesters must be pursued on a Notre Dame campus.
-With the prior approval of the appropriate Associate Dean, one of the required semesters in residence may be pursued at a foreign law school with which Notre Dame Law School has established an exchange program, rather than on a Notre Dame campus.
-(F.M., March 23, 2011.)
+4.5.2.1 The required six semesters in residence must be pursued on a Notre Dame campus, except in the case of students who transfer from another law school, in which case four semesters must be pursued on a Notre Dame campus.
+With the prior approval of the appropriate associate dean, one of the required semesters in residence may be pursued at a foreign law school with which Notre Dame Law School has established an exchange program, rather than on a Notre Dame campus.
+Regardless of whether one of the required semesters is pursued at a foreign law school, at least four of the required semesters in residence must be pursued on Notre Dame's campus in Notre Dame, Indiana, except in the case of students who transfer from another law school, in which case at least three semesters must be pursued on Notre Dame's campus in Notre Dame, Indiana.
+(F.M., March 23, 2011; F.M., May 1, 2013.)

-4.5.1.2 The dean may waive the Notre Dame residency requirement in section 4.5.2.1, but only for extraordinarily compelling reasons.
+4.5.2.2 The dean may waive the Notre Dame residency requirement in section 4.5.2.1, but only for extraordinarily compelling reasons.
 (F.M., September 18, 1995.)